Spanda (Australian art work): Construction

 The installation of the sculpture took ten days, the final arch being crane-lifted into place on 22 January 2016.

 The lighting of the sculpture was designed by de Vietri in collaboration with the Melbourne based lighting design company Electrolight.
 The lights are focused to light up the inner face of each arch, making the sculpture appear as if light were radiating out from the centre of the form.

 Reception

 The official opening of Elizabeth Quay and unveiling of Spanda occurred on 29 January 2016, and was attended by over 30,000 people.

 Data from the Metropolitan Redevelopment Authority showed that 6.6 million people visited the sculpture site in its first year of opening.
 Spanda has been embraced as an icon for the City of Perth, appearing daily as the backdrop for local news shows, and constantly serving as a backdrop for public activities that take place at Elizabeth Quay.
-It is a featured in many souvenirs, postcards, and products from Perth.
+It is featured in many souvenirs, postcards, and products from Perth.
 Various yoga, health, and fitness groups have had activities and events under the arches.
 Weddings take place there frequently.
 A pop-up Dîner en Blanc was organized around the sculpture.
 A sculpture of the Buddha was installed under the arches for the Buddha's Birthday celebration on 8 April 2018.